ginnac/sequelize-burger/README.md

 It applies the sequelize models to to build and associate tables in mysql database, express to set html and api routes, and handlebars is used to get tables data in a easier way.

-## Developer
+## Run test
-  * [Ginna Campbell](https://github.com/ginnac)

-Important:

-*This code has been deployed to heroku, example on how the page works at: https://crazy-burger-sequelized.herokuapp.com/*

-- to run this code in your localhost:

  * Install all the packages by entering in your command line *npm i*
     * Add your database interfase information in config/connection.js file to connect the server to your own database
     * Run in your terminal node server.js

-Developer: Ginna Campbell
-Technologies applied: Node.js
+    * Check it in your localhost using the correct port.

+## Developer
+  * [Ginna Campbell](https://github.com/ginnac)